ahwayakchih/openshift-nodebb/README.markdown

 git pull --no-edit -s recursive -X theirs upstream v0.9.x
 ```

+You can jump to a new version by replacing "v0.9.x" with another branch name.
+Before you do that, run full update of your currently installed version, and only after that, repeat update process with new version.
-If you want to jump to new version, simply replace "v0.9.x" with another branch name.
-Keep in mind, however, that it will work only for an uprade (it is possible to downgrade, just not with that single pull command).
+Keep in mind, however, that switching to a new version will work only for an uprade.

 Update OpenShift-NodeBB patches: